tskit-dev/msprime/docs/tutorial.rst

 represented as an object in memory and the relationship between nodes as pointers between these objects.
-In ``msprime``, however, nodes are *integers*: the leaves (i.e., our sample) are the integers :math:`1` to :math:`n`, and every internal node is some positive integer greater than :math:`n`.
+In ``msprime``, however, nodes are *integers*: the leaves (i.e., our sample) are the integers :math:`0` to :math:`n - 1`, and every internal node is some positive integer :math:`\geq n`.
 The result of printing the tree is a summary of how these nodes relate to each other in terms of their parents.
-For example, we can see that the parent of nodes 1 and 3 is node 6.
+For example, we can see that the parent of nodes 1 and 3 is node 7.

 This relationship can be seen more clearly in a picture: